-What to do at the start of the test

-- Check seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check pupils do not have mobile phones or other disruptive items. - Check pupils do not have any materials or equipment that may give them extra help. - Ensure each pupil has a copy of Paper 1: arithmetic. - Write the start and finish times on the board so that all pupils can see them.

-How to introduce the test

-It is important to brief pupils fully at the start of each test.
+Before the test begins (continued) Write the school's name and DfE number on a board that is visible to all pupils.
+Leave space on the board to write the start and finish times of the test.
+What to do at the start of the test Check seating is appropriately spaced and that no pupil can see another pupil's test paper.
+Check pupils do not have mobile phones or other disruptive items.
+Check pupils do not have any materials or equipment that may give them extra help.
+Ensure each pupil has a copy of Paper 1: arithmetic.
+Write the start and finish times on the board so that all pupils can see them.
+How to introduce the test It is important to brief pupils fully at the start of each test.
 You should use this script to introduce mathematics Paper 1: arithmetic.
 This is the key stage 2 mathematics Paper 1: arithmetic.
 You should have Paper 1: arithmetic in front of you.
 You will need a blue or black pen or dark pencil and a ruler.
 Write your name, date of birth, school name and DfE number on the front of your test paper.
-[If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]
+Iff any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]
 Open your test paper to page 3.
 I will read the instructions to you.
 You must not use a calculator to answer any questions in this test.
 You have 30 minutes to complete this test.
 Work as quickly and as carefully as you can.
 Put your answer in the box for each question.
 All answers should be given as a single value.
 For questions expressed as common fractions or mixed numbers, you should give your answer as a common fraction, a mixed number or a whole number as appropriate.

-If you cannot do a question, go on to the next one.
-You can come back to it later if you have time.

 If you finish before the end, go back and check your work.
 The number under each box at the side of the page tells you the number of marks available for each question.
 In this test, long division and long multiplication questions are worth 2 marks each.
 You will be awarded 2 marks for a correct answer.
 You may get 1 mark for showing a formal method.
 All other questions are worth 1 mark each.
 To make sure your answers can be marked, don't write in the grey areas, on the barcode or on the lines at the top and bottom or the edge of the page and don't crumple your test paper.

-If you want to change your answer, put a line through the response you don't want the marker to read.
 If you have to use a rubber, make sure you rub out your answer completely before writing a new one.
 Remember to check your work carefully.

-If you have any questions during the test, you should put your hand up and wait for someone to come to you.
-Remember, I can't help you to answer any of the test questions.

-You must not talk to each other.

-Are there any questions you want to ask me now?

-I will tell you when you have 5 minutes left.

-I will tell you when the test is over and to stop writing.

-You may now start the test.
+If you have to use a rubber, make sure you rub out your answer completely before writing a new one.
+Remember to chec